tes/s3-trebuchet/README.md

 # s3-trebuchet

-> Tiny express library to help with s3 uploads and downloads from the browser
+> Tiny express library to help with s3 uploads and downloads initiated from the browser

 ## Uploading